nathanlesage/conferia/docs/organizers-guide.md

 ## Customizing Conferia.js

 Configuring the schedule is possible via a set of configuration options.
-Please refer to the [README.md](https://github.com/nathanlesage/conferia) to see a full list of configuration options and their meaning.
+Please refer to the [configuration guide](configuration.md) to see a full list of configuration options and their meaning.

-In this section, we only highlight a few more important options that we believe you are most likely to customize or make use of:
+In this section, we only highlight a few more important and complex options that we believe you are most likely to customize or make use of.

 ### `parent`